 Seven day Extended Access - EVENING and WEEKEND APPOINTMENTS

 Hartlepool & Stockton Health (H&SH) offer access in the evening and on weekends on behalf of this Practice.
 Appointments are available to see a GP, Nurse or Healthcare Assistant at several surgeries across Stockton and Hartlepool.
 Please speak to our reception team for further information.

 Patients attending appointments at H&SH will be asked if they are happy for NHS staff at the other surgeries to have access to their electronic medical record.
 Further information about sharing your medical record is available via the link below.

 Have you registered for Online Access yet?

 Over 4,000 of our patients currently benefit from online access which allows them to book and cancel appointments, order repeat prescriptions and view a summary of their medical record 24 hours a day, 365 days a year.
 Online access is available to all patients aged 16 years and over.
 Please take a look at our Online Services page for further information.

 Electronic Prescription Services (EPS)

-Since we introduced access to the Electronic Prescription Service in September 2014 almost 10,000 of our patients have nominated their preferred pharmacy and are benefitting from the service as they no longer have to visit the surgery to pick up a paper prescription.
+Since we introduced access to the Electronic Prescription Service in September 2014 over 10,000 of our patients have nominated their preferred pharmacy and are benefitting from the service as they no longer have to visit the surgery to pick up a paper prescription.
 Instead, their GP sends it to the place they choose, saving them time.
 Patients also have more choice about where they get their medication from because it can be collected from a pharmacy near where they live, work or shop.